 Fold the raw edge of the lining 5/8″ inward and sew either by hand or by machine being guided by the gap between the top and skirt.
 This seam will hardly be noticed.

-Step Twelve: Sewing the straps to the back and joining everything together
+Step Twelve: Sew the straps to the back and join everything together

-Very simply join the front and the back at the sides, wrong side together.
+Very simply join the front and the back at the sides, the wrong side together.

-Baste the garment on the sides, this step might look unnecessary, but when working with delicate fabric pinning is not always ideal because the pin fall down.
-Silk is a slippery fabric and when cut on a bias has the tendency to loose the shape, that is why it is better to baste the garment all along the sides.
+Baste the garment on the sides, this step might look unnecessary, but when working with delicate fabric pinning is not always ideal because the pins fall down.
+Silk is a slippery fabric and when cut on a bias has the tendency to lose the shape, that is why it is better to baste the garment all along the sides.

 Match the middle of your elastic to the middle of the back.